Revelation Mentis

 In the final stage, the ground is scorched, the bushes are charred and the black pits are replaced with lava.

-Looking at it from a player's perspective, it's obviously not anything worthy of praise or attention.
+Looking at it from a player's perspective, there's clearly not much going on.
 The randomly generated stages, which were intended for replayability, are either trivial to solve (you walk around the obstacles) or impossible, meaning that the game offers no meaningful challenge.
-There are also game-breaking bugs that appear from time to time.
+And the graphics are limited to what I was able to improvise from code page 850, which is why the four parts of the “Artefact of Light” look an awful lot like playing card suits.

-For all its faults though, I enjoy how you can see the influence of games I enjoyed at the time, such as The Legend of Zelda and Dragon Quest.
-It's a shame that implementing simple collision detection was as far as my abilities could take me, or there would have been roaming monsters or even a boss fight.
+For all its simplicity though, I enjoy how you can see the influence of games I enjoyed at the time, such as The Legend of Zelda and Dragon Quest.
+It's a shame that implementing simple collision detection was as far as my abilities could take me, or there might have been roaming monsters or even a boss fight.

 Source Code

 I don't think it will be of any use to anyone, but since I see little sense in keeping it to myself I am dedicating this game's source code to the public domain under CC 0.
 You can download it along with the compiled binary for DOS.
+The archive also contains the 2025 update.
 Definitely let me know if you do anything with it, I'm curious if anyone will ever look at that Pascal code.